 Coffee production had its part in pulling a major portion of the population out of poverty

 What makes Vietnamese coffee different?
 The hardy robusta bean.
 Most espresso-style coffee shops purchase its sister, the arabica bean.
 Arabica has a lighter, sweeter taste thanks to the longer time it takes to flower.
 This tends to better suit the palate of espresso coffee drinkers.
 It grows well at high elevations in tropical climates, like Brazil, its largest producer.

 Robusta beans, on the other hand, have a strong bitter and distinctly earthy flavor and, quite notably, double the caffeine!
 Don't let this description put you off however, Vietnamese coffee is often deliciously smooth, but you might want to rethink that second or third cup!
 Originally discovered in the Congo, Robusta beans (the name says it all) are less susceptible to disease and offer a greater yield in less time, so the choice to go Robusta seemed like an obvious one at the time.
 Robusta now stands at 43% of global production and can be found throughout Africa, India, and Southeast Asia.

 Robusta beans have risen quickly to popular demand

-The Vietnamese still drink tea as was always a tradition, but coffee shops have quickly grown in number.
-The classic version of coffee is Phin drip coffee, while many other delicious and uniquely crafted combinations have caught on internationally.
+The Vietnamese still drink tea as was always a tradition, but coffee shops quickly grew in number.
+The classic Vietnamese version of coffee is Phin drip coffee, which is brewed through a unique cup-mounted contraption (more on this later), there are also many other delicious and uniquely crafted combinations that have caught on.

 Cộng Caphe is one of many popular spots in Ho Chi Minh City